zombor/Auto-Modeler/guide/auto-modeler/automodeler.md

 		);
 	}

-The $_data variable is an associative array containing the table column names and default values for the blogs table in this case.
+The $_data variable is an associative array containing the table column names and default values for the 'foos' table in this case.

 ## Working with models